Cosmographiae Introductio

-Cosmographiae Introductio ("Introduction to Cosmography"; Saint-Dié, 1507) is a book that was published in 1507 to accompany Martin Waldseemüller's printed globe and wall-map (Universalis Cosmographia).
+Cosmographiae Introductio ("Introduction to Cosmography"; Saint-Dié, 1507) is a book that was published in 1507 (both times on April the 25th and on August the 29th, each time in two different ways, producing three different title pages), to accompany Martin Waldseemüller's printed globe and wall-map (Universalis Cosmographia).
 The book and map contain the first mention of the term 'America'.
 Waldseemüller's book and maps, along with his 1513 edition of Ptolemy’s Geography, were very influential and widely copied at the time.

 It is widely held to have been written by Matthias Ringmann although some historians attribute it to Waldseemüller himself.
 The book includes the reason for using the name America in the wall map and the globe, and contains a Latin translation of the four journeys of Amerigo Vespucci as an appendix.

 The full title of the book is: Cosmographiae introductio cum quibusdam geometriae ac astronomiae principiis ad eam rem necessariis.
 Insuper quatuor Americi Vespucii navigationes.
 Universalis Cosmographiae descriptio tam in solido quam plano, eis etiam insertis, quae Ptholomaeo ignota a nuperis reperta sunt.